An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Introduction

 These limitations are particularly problematic given that sudden lane changes account for about 17.0\% of total severe crashes~\cite{shawky2020factors}, underscoring the urgent need for AV frameworks capable of simultaneously predicting trajectories and adapting to individual driving styles~\cite{drivingstyle}.

 To address the identified shortcomings in existing algorithms, we introduce an intention-driven lane change framework that synergistically integrates driving-style recognition with adaptive decision-making as shown in Fig.\ref{fig:framework}.
 In the context of this research, ``driving style" is conceptualized as a habitual manner of vehicle operation, distinctive of an individual or subset of drivers, that serves as a proxy for underlying personalized driving intentions.
 Our proposed lane change framework incorporates driving style into two distinct yet interrelated components: intention-prediction and motion-planning.
-The main contributions of this study are summarized as follows:

-\begin{itemize} \item We introduce a cooperation score to quantify human drivers’ cooperative intentions during lane change interactions, where adaptive parameters are optimized to align with diverse driving styles. \item We design a dual-perspective intention-prediction framework that integrates intrinsic vehicle states with interactive contextual cues, thereby improving the interpretability, adaptability, and prediction accuracy of cooperation-aware lane change behavior. \item We develop a BC–IRL integrated decision-making model that produces human-like lane change strategies conditioned on the inferred cooperation score and surrounding traffic context. \item We propose an IRL–MPC pipeline that jointly learns driver-specific reward functions and generates collision-free, kinematically feasible trajectories, enabling safe and personalized maneuver planning.
+The main contributions of this study are summarized as follows: \begin{itemize} \item We propose an explicit cooperation modeling mechanism for lane change interactions that quantifies heterogeneous human drivers’ cooperative intentions through a unified cooperation score, rather than assuming homogeneous behavioral priors. \item We introduce a dual-perspective cooperation decomposition that combines intrinsic style-dependent tendencies with interaction-driven dynamics, enabling interpretable and adaptive intention prediction of surrounding human drivers. \item We develop a BC-IRL decision-making framework in which the learned cooperation representation regularizes policy learning, leading to human-like lane change decisions that balance imitation fidelity and interaction adaptability. \item We propose an IRL-MPC pipeline that jointly learns style-specific reward functions and generates collision-free, kinematically feasible trajectories, enabling safe and personalized maneuver planning in mixed-traffic with heterogeneous human behaviors. \end{itemize}